woossi0/suite/docs/usermanual/source/cartography/mbstyle/tutorial/polygon.rst

-.. _cartography.ysld.tutorial.polygon:
+.. _cartography.mbstyle.tutorial.polygon:

 Styling a polygon layer
 =======================

-The Countries layer is a polygon layer, and therefore we use a `fill layer <https://www.mapbox.com/mapbox-gl-js/style-spec/#layers-fill>`_ to display it.
+The countries layer is a polygon layer, and therefore we use a `fill layer <https://www.mapbox.com/mapbox-gl-js/style-spec/#layers-fill>`_ to display it.

 Creating a new style
 --------------------